sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 to be fixed, but too often the reaction is to just close the door.
 So what happens when somebody else finds an open window?

+Maybe by the time you read this it will have been superficially patched and you'll have to look for an open window.
+Good luck!

 [bracketed paste]: <https://en.wikipedia.org/wiki/Bracketed-paste>
 [sandbox]: <https://meta.stackexchange.com/q/3122/227423>
 [My PoC]: <https://security.stackexchange.com/a/183377>